Martin-Jung/Homepage/hugo/content/home/projects.md

 filter_default = 0

 # Add or remove as many filters (`[[filter]]` instances) as you like.
-# Use "*" tag to show all projects or an existing tag prefixed with "." to filter by specific tag.
+# Use "* " tag to show all projects or an existing tag prefixed with "." to filter by specific tag.
 # To remove toolbar, delete/comment all instances of `[[filter]]` below.

 [[filter]]
   name = "All"
   tag = "*"

 [[filter]]
   name = "PhD"
-  tag = ".phd-thesis"
+  tag = ".js-id-phd-thesis"

 [[filter]]
   name = "Research"
-  tag = ".research"
+  tag = ".js-id-research"

 [[filter]]
   name = "GIS"
-  tag = ".gis"
+  tag = ".js-id-gis"

 [[filter]]
   name = "Coding"
-  tag = ".coding"
+  tag = ".js-id-coding"

 [[filter]]
     name = "R"
-    tag = ".rstats"
+    tag = ".js-id-rstats"

 [[filter]]
     name = "Python"
-    tag = ".python"
+    tag = ".js-id-python"
 +++